davidkorea/NLP_201811/README.md

 5. All the problems reported above have problems with arrays of the same dimensionality [n1,n2] vs [m1,m2] but my  case is [n] vs [n/r, r]

+> 1. error occurs on my local kernel on mac with tensorflow 1.12.0, keras 2.2.4
+> 2. no error on kaggle kernel with same version as above

 # 2019-02-11
 1. https://github.com/modin-project/modin
 ```